 NB.
 Terms keep on changing in this field and what was acceptable terminology may now be deemed ‘politically incorrect’.
 So you may hear different terms being used elsewhere.

-The best time to look at how to explain transgender to a child is when they are young.
+The best time to look at how to explain transgenderism to a child is when they are young.
 The reason for this is because young children are still developing their own gender.
-Which means they are are not rigid in regards to how they define gender roles.
+Which means they are are not rigid in regards to how they define gender roles and will be much more accepting of it.
 You can read more about gender identity development in children here.

 Or they may be curious because they have heard about transgenderism.